 Persistent tooth sensitivity that causes moderate or severe tooth pain can be a sign of tooth decay.
 Dr. Hoffert will examine the tooth and create a personalized treatment plan.
 A root canal is the most common procedure for dealing with this type of tooth pain.
 Dr. Hoffert will remove the diseased tooth pulp and seal the tooth with a dental crown.

-If your tooth pain is concentrated in the jaw or face, you may have a TMJ disorder.
-Dr. Stephen Miller is among a small group of dentists in North Carolina to have extensive training and experience working with TMJ disorders.
+If your tooth pain is concentrated in the jaw or face, you may have a bite disorder.
+Dr. Hoffert has advanced training and experience working with complex dental concerns and can help you achieve a stable, more comfortable bite.

 Pain When Chewing